lorenanda/data-science-bootcamp/README.md

 # Data Science Bootcamp
-Projects I completed in the Data Science Bootcamp at Spiced Academy in Berlin (September-December 2020).
+Projects I completed in the Data Science Bootcamp at Spiced Academy in Berlin (28.09-21.12.2020).

 1. [Animation of a scatterplot of world fertility rate and life expectancy.](https://github.com/lorenanda/animated-scatterplot)
 2. [Classification of passenger survival on the Titanic.](https://github.com/lorenanda/titanic)